blueyed/awesome-cyclefocus/README.md

         function(c, source_c) return not c.minimized end,  --luacheck: no unused args },

+    -- Experimental: Width of icon column ("max_icon_size", used for margin).
+    -- This could be "margin" etc instead, but currently only the width for the -- current entry is known.
+    icon_col_width = 50,

     -- EXPERIMENTAL: only add clients to the history that have been focused by -- cyclefocus.
     -- This allows to switch clients using other methods, but those are then